Steve Law’s meticulous new transcriptions of Gershwin’s piano playing.

 piano part corrected to original vocal score

-I have, to my knowledge, all Gershwin’s pianos rolls of his own music.
-I’ve made piano solos by either transcribing (T) or arranging (A).
-I’ve also made corrections (CO) or checked through (CH) scores I’ve found on the internet which derive from piano roll scans preserved as midi files.
+Piano solos I have made by either transcribing (T) or arranging (A).
+I’ve checked through (CH) scores I’ve found on the internet which derive from piano roll scans preserved as midi files.

 Rialto Ripples 1916 (T Steve Law)